-If you cycle 100 miles per week in the 12 weeks leading up to the tour > you will be fit enough to complete LEJOG.
+If you cycle 100+ miles per week in the 14-16 weeks leading up to the tour > you should be fit enough to complete LEJOG.

-This 100 miles can be in any configuration that fits your life and anything that you do beyond this, just makes everything that bit more comfortable.
+This 100 miles should fit around your life and anything that you do beyond this, just makes everything that bit more comfortable.

 This can be adapted to all of our tours not just LEJOG as it is based the principle of cycling 140% of your daily tour average mileage each week.
 So for Ireland where the average is closer to 60 miles per day, it would be 88 miles per week.

 The Key to Success?